-We are adapting to change.
-New and more effective ways of resilience building, such as early warning and early action for floods and heatwaves, are now required for saving lives and resources.
-Nine National Societies in the region are actively working with the Red Cross Red Crescent Climate Centre, their national authorities and climate scientists to find faster, more efficient ways of responding before disasters strike.
-We are increasingly using cash transfer programming as a tool to reach more people, with local ownership of community preparedness as a key approach.
+We are adapting and supporting the localisation of aid.
+New and more effective ways of reaching those in need, such as early warning and early action for floods and heatwaves, are now required for saving lives and resources.
+We are supporting communities, national authorities and climate scientists to find faster, more efficient ways of responding before disasters strike.
+We are increasingly using cash and voucher transfer programming as a tool to reach more people, with local ownership of community preparedness as a key approach.
 Support for the increasing numbers of people on the move, complex disasters and urbanization are challenging us to evolve to meet the changing nature of humanitarian needs in the region and beyond.

-We are mobilizing coalitions for resilience.
-Through our local and global networks, we are reaching out to partners to join us in scaling up resilience-building initiatives as a collective contribution to the One Billion Coalition for Resilience (1BC) which aims to enable one billion people to take active steps towards their resilience by 2025.
-Our partnerships with regional organizations such as ASEAN (Association for Southeast Asian Nations), with governments throughout the region and the private sector, including Zurich, Grab and Prudential, also demonstrate the power of collective action in resilience building initiatives.
+We are mobilizing national and regional coalitions.
+Through our local and global networks, we are reaching out to partners to join us in scaling up resilience-building initiatives.
+Our partnerships with regional organizations such as ASEAN (Association for Southeast Asian Nations), with governments throughout the region and the private sector, also demonstrate the power of collective action.

-The Red Cross Red Crescent Asia Pacific Contribution to Resilience report highlights the relevance and fundamental role of Red Cross Red Crescent National Societies in Asia Pacific, not only to the at-risk populations they serve, but also to national and global agendas including the Sustainable Development Goals (SDGs).
+The Local action.
+Global reach. report highlights the enduring and fundamental role of Red Cross Red Crescent National Societies in Asia Pacific, not only to the at-risk populations they serve, but also to national, regional and global challenges, which we can only address through our continued engagement with a wide variety of partners, from local to global.

-Our contribution to the SDGs and Global Agendas
+Our contribution to Global Agendas